AlainParadis/designschool/_topics/employers.md

   The top of the list of employers have recently expressed interest in taking on a student.

+  Cloud in the Sky Studios — **only for 2021**<br />
+  Skyler LaFreniere<br />
+  Animation Director<br />
+  skyler@cloudintheskystudios.com<br />
+  <a href="https://cloudintheskystudios.com" target="_blank">cloudintheskystudios.com</a><br />
+  613-296-0258<br />
+  384 Bank St #201, Ottawa, ON K2P 1Y4<br />
+  Motion Design<br />

+  Ottawa Senators<br />
+  Martin Gomez<br />
+  Creative Director<br />
+  gomezm@ottawasenators.com<br />
+  1000 Palladium Drive, Ottawa, ON K2V 1A5<br />
+  <a href="https://www.nhl.com/senators/" target="_blank">nhl.com/senators/</a><br />
+  Design for digital marketing materials, web banners, email graphics, creative design for events, promos and theme nights.
+Some print materials - posters, handouts, etc. <br />

+  NUSKU<br />
+  Jonathan Cruz<br />
+  Creative Director / Founder<br />
+  jonathan@nusku.ca<br />
+  613-510-0722<br />
+  88 Spadina Ave.
+Unit C, Ottawa, ON, K1Y2C1<br />
+  www.nusku.ca<br />
+  motion, apparel, brand, photography, web, ui/ux,<br />
+  From the client: <i>Im reaching out to you regarding internship students that need placement.
+We are a small studio here in the Hintonburg area and looking for interns.
+If you know any students that are looking for a spot please tell them to reach out to me directly.
+Our main client is the Government of Nunavut as a reference.</i><br />

+  B MEDIA SHOP<br />
+  John Bishop<br />
+  Co-Owner<br />
+  john@bmediashop.com<br />
+  613-237-5757 #11<br />
+  Full service marketing firm<br />
+  <a href="https://www.bmediashop.com" target="_blank">www.bmediashop.com</a><br />
+  Description of Work: Web coding and graphic design<br />

+  United Way East Ontario<br />
+  Emily Whalen<br />
+  Manager, Design and Creative Development <br />
+  ewhalen@unitedwayeo.ca<br />
+  6132286761<br />
+  363 Coventry road<br />
+  Unitedwayeo.ca<br />
+  Description-of-Work:<br />
+  Responsible for designing and producing print and digital collaterals to help achieve the strategic objectives of the organization.
+The position works with the Marketing and Communications team and other stakeholders to interpret design and creative needs and to propose and execute creative solutions. <br />

+  Victory Arts Incorporated <br />
+  Tero Hollo<br />
+  Supervisor <br />
+  tero@victoryarts.com<br />
+  613-276-6320   <br />
+  1338 Wellington St. West, Suite 200, Ottawa, ON K1Y 3B7<br />
+  <a href="https://victoryarts.com" target="_blank">victoryarts.com</a><br />
+  Description-of-Work: The students will be working on  a series of shorts for a larger motion project.
+They will be required to finish at least one short while at co-op with the given script provided for them.<br />

+  Feather Company<br />
+  Dominic Coballe<br />
+  Chief Creative Offcier<br />
+  dom@feather.com<br />
+  613-261-9417<br />
+  408 Churchill Ave<br />
+  <a href="https://feather.com" target="_blank">feather.com</a><br />
+  Description-of-Work: <br />
+  Branding and motion graphics design for our 3 internal international brands.
+We’re a lifestyle brand that caters to the cannabis and CBD consumer in both medical and recreational markets. <br />

+  Great River Media<br />
+  Regan Van Dusen<br />
+  Digital Media Designer<br />
+  regan@greatriver.ca<br />
+  <a href="https://greatriver.ca" target="_blank">greatriver.ca</a><br />
+  Description:<br />
+  In this role, you will gain experience and exposure to the day-to-day realities of working as a graphic designer/digital media production professional at a marketing agency (GRM) and a media company (Ottawa Business Journal and obj.ca)<br />
+  You will have the opportunity to work at Great River Media’s boutique advertising agency--Great River Marketing--on integrated marketing campaigns in all stages of development and for multiple platforms.<br />
+  The selected student will also have the opportunity to play an important role in the launch of the Ottawa Business Journal’s new business publication business and media channels.<br />
+  Students who think creatively, excel in a fast, challenging environment, and are interested in a career in an advertising agency or media company (specifically in graphic design, video editing, web page design, will enjoy this opportunity).

   McMillan<br />
   Neal Billings<br />
   Creative Director<br />